-The session will be capped at 100 participants, however, the webinar will be recorded and shared on the Cape Breton Partnership website and social media channels to ensure the information is accessible to all.
+The session will be capped at 100 participants, however, the webinar will be recorded and available on the Cape Breton Partnership website.

 -30-